wso2/docs-is/en/docs/guides/identity-lifecycles/self-register-verification.md

         <tr>
             <td>Self-registration with post user account verifications</td>
             <td>
                 The user is not verified before the self-registration.
-The user account must be verified after the user self-registration process via internal or external channels.
+The user account must be verified via internal or external channels after the user self-registration process.
             </td>
         </tr>
         <tr>